Paradise Lost made albums that historically matter to the context of metal and The End reissues do these albums justice

 “Your talk is always contradiction.”

-You will find not a more punctual line from a Paradise Lost song.
-It also comes from one of the most pertinent Paradise Lost songs and from one of the most accessible albums of their career—”Just Say Words” from One Second.
+You will not find a more punctual line from a Paradise Lost song.
+It also comes from one of the most accessible albums of their career—”Just Say Words” from One Second.

 Paradise Lost – Just Say Words